Learn and study general biblical subjects with a Bible quiz.

 Peter insisted that he would never deny Jesus.

-However, three times during the night of the arrest, someone from the crowds identified Peter.
+However, three times during the evening, someone from the crowds identified Peter as a disciple.

 "No, I am not associated with Jesus; I don't know him."